Ashkan-Yaldaie/thesis/documents/Thesis.md

   </tbody>
 </table>

-Table 2: List of the devices used for this project and their purchase information
+Table 2: List of the devices used for this project and the purchase information

 ## Implementation of a home automation and security system